Learning about learning by many-body systems

-Applying this analogy, we use representation learning to measure how effectively a far-from-equilibrium many-body system learns a drive.
-We illustrate with numerical simulations of the spin glass, whose learning has been detected with work absorption~\cite{Gold_19_Self}.
-However, our methods generalize to other platforms.
-Our measurement scheme offers three advantages: \begin{enumerate} \item Bottleneck neural networks register learning behaviors more thoroughly and precisely than work absorption.

-\item Our framework applies to a wide class of strongly driven many-body systems.
-The framework does not rely on any particular thermodynamic property tailored to, e.g., spins.

-\item Our approach unites a machine-learning sense of learning with the statistical mechanical sense.
-This union is conceptually satisfying.

-\end{enumerate} We apply representation learning to measure classification, memory capacity, discrimination, and novelty detection.
-Our techniques can be extended to other facets of learning.

-Our measurement protocols share the following structure: The many-body system is trained with a drive (e.g., fields $\vec{A}$, $\vec{B}$, and $\vec{C}$).
+In this paper, we construct and deploy a bottleneck neural network to quantify how much many-body systems learn about the patterns of drives that force them: We use representation learning to learn how much many-body systems learn.
+Our measurement protocols share the following structure [Fig.~\ref{fig_Schematics_Compiled}(a)]: The many-body system is trained with a drive (e.g., fields $\vec{A}$, $\vec{B}$, and $\vec{C}$).
 Then, the system is tested (e.g., with a field $\vec{D}$).
 Training and testing are repeated in many trials.
 Configurations realized by the many-body system are used to train a bottleneck neural network via unsupervised learning.
-The neural network may then receive configurations from the testing of the many-body system.
-Finally, we analyze the neural network's bottleneck.
+Finally, we calculate properties of the neural network's bottleneck.
+We illustrate with numerical simulations of the spin glass, whose learning has been detected with work absorption~\cite{Gold_19_Self}.
+Our methods generalize to other platforms, however.
+This machine-learning toolkit offers three advantages: \begin{enumerate} \item Bottleneck neural networks register learning behaviors more thoroughly and precisely than work absorption.

+\item Our framework encompasses a wide class of strongly driven many-body systems.
+Although we illustrate with the example of a spin glass, the framework does not rely on any particular thermodynamic property tailored to spins.
+Our neural network scores a many-body system's learning behaviors with dimensionless numbers that can be compared across platforms.

+\item Our approach unites machine learning with learning by many-body systems.
+The union is conceptually satisfying.

+\end{enumerate} We measure four facets of many-body learning: classification ability, memory capacity, discrimination ability, and novelty detection.
+Our techniques, however, can be extended to other facets.